Jefreesujit/react-context-redux/README.md

 # react-context-state

-A simple wrapper over React's new [Context API](https://reactjs.org/docs/context.html), to provide the redux feel for developers
+A simple wrapper over React's new [Context API](https://reactjs.org/docs/context.html), to provide the redux feel for developers.

 ## Installation